nikeshdevkota/Deep-Learning-Lectures/Lesson4.md

 ## Lesson 4

 <h3>Introduction to Neural Networks</h3>
 Artificial Neural networks are a network of artificial neurons(perceptrons) which mimick the human brain neural networks to produce a meaningful output.
 Neural networks consist of the input layer, hidden layer and the output layer.
+The input layer accepts the input

 <p align="center">
   <img src="https://user-images.githubusercontent.com/45029614/160355531-d1b2d967-6f4e-4753-a64e-067827f1c9ce.PNG" width="550" title="hover text">
 </p>

 The neural network relies on a training dataset to predict an outcome based upon the input and hidden layer.
+Each feature or input in the neural network layer has a weight attached to it.

 <h3>Forward Propagation & Backpropagation in  Neural Networks</h3>